3.1.1 Assemble Model

-In order to calculate the behavior of a real world structure one needs to define its geometry, loads and supports.
-The component “Assemble” gathers all the necessary information and creates a structural model from it (see fig. 3.1.1.1).
+To calculate the behavior of a real-world structure, its geometry, loads, and supports must be defined.
+The “Assemble” component gathers all the necessary information and creates a structural model from it (see Fig. 3.1.1.1).

-In case that some beams were defined by node indexes then these will refer to the list of points given at the “Pt”-input-plug: the first node in the list has index zero in the model, the next one index one, and so on.
-The “Pt”-input can also be used to give the model nodes a specific order.
+If beams are defined by node indexes, they will refer to the list of points provided at the “Pts” input plug: the first node in the list has index zero, the next one index one, and so on.
+The “Pts” input can also be used to give the model nodes a specific order.

-The value at the input-plug “LDist” defines the distance of points below which they will be merged to one.
+The value at the “LDist” input plug defines the distance below which points will be merged into one.
 This helps in dealing with inaccurate geometry.
-The limit distance default value is 5mm5mm.
+The default limit distance is 5 mm.

 By default, elements with coincident nodes get rigidly connected.

-Snapping together of nodes does not apply to points given via the “Pt”-input-plug.
-This can be used for defining zero length springs – think e.g. of the bolt which connects the two pieces of a scissor mechanism.
-In such a case one can provide duplicate points via the “Pt”-input.
-Elements, which connect to these points do so in alternating fashion: the first element in the model connects to the first duplicate node, the elements after that to the second, and so on.
-The actual connection between the elements can be made via a spring with zero length as shown in fig. 3.1.1.2.
-The local axes of zero length spring elements correspond by default to the global coordinate system.
-In order to define zero length elements provide duplicate points at the “Pt”-input of the “Assemble”- and “LineToBeam”-component.
-Elements attach to these nodes in alternating fashion.
+Snapping together of nodes does not apply to points provided via the “Pts” input plug.
+This can be used for defining zero-length springs, such as the bolt connecting the two pieces of a scissor mechanism.
+In such cases, duplicate points can be provided via the “Pts” input.
+Elements connecting to these points do so in an alternating fashion: the first element connects to the first duplicate node, the next to the second, and so on.
+The actual connection between the elements can be made via a spring with zero length, as shown in Fig. 3.1.1.2.
+The local axes of zero-length spring elements correspond by default to the global coordinate system.
+To define zero-length elements, provide duplicate points at the “Pts” input of the “Assemble” and “LineToBeam” components.
+Elements attach to these nodes in an alternating fashion.

 Cross sections of elements and materials can be defined either upon creating an element or at the “Assemble”-component.
 The latter option overrides the former and assigns cross sections and materials via element identifiers.
 Using regular expressions for selecting identifiers of elements provides a flexible means of attaching cross sections and materials to different parts of a model.

-The output-plug “Mass” renders the mass of the structure in kilogram and includes user specified point-masses.
+The “Mass” output plug renders the mass of the structure in kilograms and includes user-specified point masses.
 “COG” represents the position of the center of gravity.
-When being plugged into a panel the model prints basic information about itself: number of nodes, elements, and so on.
-At the start of the list the characteristic length of the model is given, which is calculated as the distance between opposing corners of its bounding box.
+When plugged into a panel, the model prints basic information about itself, including the number of nodes, elements, and so on.
+At the start of the list, the characteristic length of the model is given, calculated as the distance between opposing corners of its bounding box.